hacheemaster/hacheemaster.github.io/_posts/2019-01-22-KaggleLibertyMutual.md

 **End Date**: August 28, 2015

-**Description**: Predict hazard counts for a house given anonymized variables about the roof, foundation, windows, sliding, etc. The goal is to help Liberty Mutual determine whether they should insure the property.
-Therefore, aligning Liberty Mutual's portolio of home insurance policies with their business goals.
+**Description**: Predict hazard counts for a house given anonymized variables such as roof, foundation, windows, and sliding.
+The goal is to help Liberty Mutual determine whether they should insure the property.
+Therefore, aligning Liberty Mutual’s portfolio of home insurance policies with their business goals.

 **Best Method**: Weighted Ensemble (RF + XGBoost)